sebw/blog.wains.be/content/posts/2020/2020-12-10-smart-doorbell.md

 ![](https://blog.wains.be/images/doorbell/pair.png)

-Now if you go in the **Configuration > Integration** and Home Assistant will probably suggest to enable the deCONZ integration:
+Now if you go in the **Configuration > Integration**, Home Assistant should suggest to enable the deCONZ integration:

 ![](https://blog.wains.be/images/doorbell/integration.png)

-You should be good to go as soon as you have 1 device reported.
+Enable it and it should report 2 devices, the gateway and your button.

 ##### Listening to Zigbee events